BT, TalkTalk or Plusnet for Youview TV?

-PC Advisor seemed pretty satisfied with BT's new box when it was released in 2014 - have a look at their review here.
+Tech Advisor gave BT's box a glowing review when it was first released - have a look here.

-It's clear BT are building on their reputation for good hardware.
-The 2012 box also got a good write-up, from What Hi-Fi - available here - as well as picking up accolades in quite a few independent reviews:
+It's clear BT are building on their reputation for good hardware; previous versions have also received good write-ups, including from What Hi-Fi - available here - as well as picking up accolades in quite a few independent reviews.

 BT Youview+ Ultra HD 1TB box